Ankle

 What Does Foot and Ankle Pain Usually Mean?

 Foot and ankle pain usually means one or more tissues are irritated, overloaded, injured, or inflamed.
-Common examples include ligament sprains, tendon overload, joint irritation, plantar fasciitis, arthritis, or a foot stress fracture.
 The likely cause depends on where the pain sits, how it started, and what makes it worse.

 Is This Foot or Ankle Pain Serious?